enomlap/vim-table-transform/README.md

 ***NOTE:***

-    This plugin assume every line has same COLUMNS!
+    - This plugin assume every line has same COLUMNS!
 If not, least columns will be converted and others are skipped.
+    - Max-words for each line is 1024, if you want to transform for very line, change `maxC=1024` to another number in Trans.vim.